 About Diabetes week 2013

+The aim of Diabetes week is to raise general awareness for Diabetes and this year will be to look at and focus on research.
+There have been some major breakthroughs in Diabetes treatment, diagnosis and medication over the past 75 years.
 This year Diabetes UK is urging everyone to get involved by taking part in a wide variety of sponsored events ranging from sponsored walks to daring skydives.
 Through your participation and involvement, Diabetes UK aims to raise money to help fund the next generation of research.

 You can apply for your very own Diabetes week fundraising pack which includes: